ajaysth/food-ordering-system/README.md

-This is our website related to ordering and delivering food online.
+This is our demo website related to ordering and delivering food online created using php .